hsuwanying/uxui-case-study-for-OpenEdu.ch/README.md

 ## Go to the Market

-Now that we had achieved the outcome. our team also design and pitch desk to support the launch of these exciting features that we have developed over the past six week.
+Now that we had achieved the outcome.
+Our team also prepared a pitch desk to support the launch of these exciting features that we have developed over the past six weeks.
+The presnetation can be see in [Canva](https://www.canva.com/design/DAFRclqQvVc/WA8bONken9AouR8n8UpdqQ/view?utm_content=DAFRclqQvVc&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)

 ## Reflection

-The purpose for this project is to provide tangible and actionable solutions for the client, although the redesign website was not required by the OpenEdu.ch, we believe having a website prototype that can visualize our solution in a feasible way is more convincing when pitching our idea, There were some flaws in the process and improvement that need to be addressed accordingly based on the data collection in the future development.
+The purpose of this project is to provide tangible and actionable solutions for the client.
+Although the redesigned website was not required by OpenEdu.ch, we believe having a website prototype that can visualize our solution feasibly is more convincing when pitching our idea.
+There are still some improvements that need to be addressed accordingly based on the data collection in future development.